asoet/Blazor-Proxy/README.md

 # Blazor-Proxy-generator
-With this project you can create a proxy file for your blazor application using the ASP.NET with or without the [ABP framework ](https://aspnetboilerplate.com/).
+With this project you can create a proxy file for your blazor application using the ASP.NET works with the [ABP framework ](https://aspnetboilerplate.com/).
 # Use

-1. Add ```<DotNetCliToolReference Include="DotnetBlazorProxy" Version="0.1.2" />``` in your .csproj.
+1. Add ```<DotNetCliToolReference Include="DotnetBlazorProxy" Version="0.1.5" />``` in your .csproj.
-2. Add the generateBlazorProxies project as post build in your server project:
+2. Add the generateBlazorProxies project as post build in your server project (change paths):
 ```
 <Target Name="PostBuild" AfterTargets="PostBuildEvent">
     <Exec Command="dotnet blazorproxy -ta $(TargetPath) -tbp $(SolutionDir) -od $(SolutionDir)\Shared\ -oa $(SolutionDir)\Shared\bin\Debug\netstandard2.0\Shared.dll -n ASO" />